 Also, do not overmix.
 This is important with any cake, but especially when you are using whole wheat flour.
 It can get really tough, really quick.

 The last piece of advice, make sure not to overbake.
-Again, this is always important but really important when you are using whole wheat flour that will absorb more moisture than white flour.
+Again, this is always important but really important when you are using whole wheat flour which will absorb more moisture than white flour.

 The standard bit of advice for baking with whole wheat is to add more moisture, I think it is MORE important to not overbake as that will absorb more moisture than anything else.